NRCHKB/NRCHKB.github.io/content/wiki/service/camera-rtpstream-management/index.md

 - Configure camera controller in node-red
 - Run node-red with `DEBUG=NRCHKB*` and tick "debug mode" in Camera Control
 - It will error again but will print ffmpeg command in logs
-- Run that command in terminal separatly to get real problem
+- Run that command in terminal separately to get real problem

 ## Examples